-After the Heysel Stadium disaster, in which 39 Juventus fans were killed in an accident at the 1985 European Cup Final in Brussels, Belgium, Liverpool fans have since been branded "murderers."
+After the Heysel Disaster, in which 39 Juventus fans were killed in an accident at the 1985 European Cup Final in Brussels, Belgium, Liverpool fans have since been branded "murderers."

 The deaths of the Juve fans were not Liverpool fans' fault at all: They ran from threats, and ran into a wall that collapsed, at a stadium that was too unsafe to host any event, much less Europe's biggest sporting event, what's now known as the UEFA Champions League Final.
-(The old Heysel has since been demolished and replaced with a new stadium.)
+The old Heysel Stadium has since been demolished and replaced with the new King Baudouin Stadium.)

-When it was Liverpool vs. Forest again in 1989, "nearly" didn't happen, and over 600 people were hurt, 96 of them killed, all of them Liverpool fans.
+When it was Liverpool vs. Forest again in 1989, "nearly" didn't happen: "Actually" happened.
+Over 600 people were hurt, 96 of them killed, all of them Liverpool fans.